Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

 \subsection{No-go theorems about the kinematic algebra}

 After the Yang--Mills action has been recast into the cubic form~\eqref{eq:leftYM}, color and kinematics are on an equal footing.
 In particular, the kinematic algebra, like that for color, is a Lie algebra equipped with an invariant inner product.
 It is infinite-dimensional (because of the DeWitt indices), but otherwise it is just another symmetry of the action, in apparent contradiction with well-known no-go theorems about exotic symmetries.
-In particular, the Coleman--Mandula theorem~\cite{Coleman:1967ad} states that, under certain weak assumptions, a field theory cannot have a continuous symmetry whose generators carry non-trivial Lorentz representations beyond Poincar\'e symmetry.
+In particular, the Coleman--Mandula theorem~\cite{Coleman:1967ad} states that, under certain weak assumptions\footnote{and leaving out supersymmetry}, the most general symmetry algebra of a quantum field theory that leaves its S-matrix invariant is the direct sum of the space--time symmetry algebra and a finite-dimensional Lie algebra.
+In other terms, space--time symmetry cannot combine with internal symmetry in any non-trivial way.
 Also, the Weinberg--Witten theorem~\cite{Weinberg:1980kq} states that, under certain weak assumptions, a theory with conserved vector currents cannot contain massless higher-spin particles.
 The reader may now wonder whether the Yang--Mills action manifesting the kinematic algebra violates these theorems.
 After all, the kinematic algebra is a continuous symmetry whose generators carry non-trivial Lorentz representations; and the reformulated Yang--Mills action contains auxiliary fields with multiple Lorentz indices, indicative of high helicity.

 Potential contradictions can only arise if we include the strictification auxiliaries in the scattering states on which the S-matrix acts.
 If we do not include the auxiliaries on external legs, that is, if we regard them as mere composites of the gluons, ghosts, and anti-ghosts, then the kinematic algebra is, strictly speaking, not a symmetry of the S-matrix insofar as the auxiliary fields transform under the kinematic algebra in a way inconsistent with their decomposition into gluons etc. Hence, the Coleman--Mandula and Weinberg--Witten theorems simply do not apply.
 We can, however, include the strictification auxiliaries on external legs and formally regard them as independent fields.
 In this case, the Coleman--Mandula and Weinberg--Witten theorems break down because the kinematic metric for the auxiliaries is not positive definite in the bosonic sector, cf.~\eqref{eq:kin_metric_YM}.\footnote{Another obvious loophole is that the cubic form of the action contains an infinite number of fields, in contradiction with the assumptions in the Coleman--Mandula theorem.
 But this proves a red herring: one can truncate the theory to only those auxiliaries that strictify (for example) the quartic interaction --- this is consistent if the theory does not contain gauge symmetry, like the non-linear sigma model --- and then one obtains a fully CK-dual action with finitely many fields.} We note that both no-go theorems are readily violated in theories without positive-definiteness of the Hilbert space norm.
 For example, it is quite straightforward to couple a gauge symmetry to a vector field $V^{a\mu}$ whose kinetic term is $V^{a\mu}\wave V_{a\mu}$.